Brow Lift in Little Rock

 Each patient has different needs and goals.
 Dr. Branman will use the surgical technique that will achieve the most natural-looking, aesthetically pleasing results.
 Whenever possible, he prefers to use the endoscopic techniques, which involves much smaller incisions and a faster recovery.

 Dr. Branman may utilize either the conventional surgical method, in which the incision is hidden just behind the hairline, or he may use an endoscopic technique.
 Both techniques yield similar results.
 With the conventional technique, the incision follows a headphone-like pattern that begins at about ear level, travels across the top of the forehead and then down the other side of the head.
 The incision is made behind the hairline so that the scar won’t be visible.

 In patients with a receding hairline, the incision may be placed just at the hairline, to avoid adding even more height to the forehead.
 In patients who are bald or losing hair, a mid-scalp incision that follows the natural pattern of the skull bones is sometimes recommended.
-Special planning is sometimes necessary for concealing the scar in male patients, whose hairstyles often don’t provide adequate incision coverage.Click to request your Free Consult with Dr. Branman
+Special planning is sometimes necessary for concealing the scar in male patients, whose hairstyles often don’t provide adequate incision coverage.Click to request your Consultation with Dr. Branman